Today's Top Gainer

 Note:Top Gainer - Nifty 50 More

-Directors of your Company have great pleasure in presenting the 53" Annual Report for the Financial Year ended March 31, 2018 along with Audited Statement of Accounts, the Auditors Report and Review ol the Accounts by the Comptroller and Auditor General of India.
+Directors of your Company have great pleasure in presenting the 54 Annual Report for the Financial Year ended March 31, 2019 along with Audited Statement of Accounts, the Auditors Report and Review of the Accounts by the Comptroller and Auditor General of India.

-Your Company sustained its good performance during FY2017-18.
-Key highlights of the financial performance of the Company for the year, a< stated in the audited financial statement, along with corresponding performance for immediate previous year are as under:
+Your Company sustained its good performance during FY 2018-19.
+The key highlights of the financial performance of the Company for the year, as stated in the audited financial statement, along with the corresponding performance for the previous year are as under:

 Segment wise Performance